Stocks Drop but Are Set for Big April Gains

 U.S. stocks were set to finish their best month in decades on a downbeat note after data on spending and unemployment further revealed the extent of the coronavirus pandemic's damage.

-The S&P 500 fell 1.1%, reversing Wednesday's gains when the Federal Reserve reassured investors that it is in no hurry to end its stimulus programs.
-Despite a largely choppy month, the index is on track to finish April up about 12%, its largest one-month percentage gain since 1974.
+The S&P 500 fell 0.9%, reversing Wednesday's gains when the Federal Reserve reassured investors that it is in no hurry to end its stimulus programs.
+Despite a choppy month, the index is on track to finish April up about 13%.

 Thursday's weak reports on consumer spending and unemployment were the latest examples of the pandemic's reach.